EndangeredMassa/endangeredmassa.github.com/_posts/2014-03-12-battle-of-semver.md

 and test your app
 before deploying it.
 This applies regardless of
-tilde and carat ranges.
+tilde and caret ranges.
 You can also always
 change your range matchers.
 This default is there to
 nudge the community towards
 a "best" practice.</td></tr></table>

-I think that using carat ranges as the default behavior of `--save` is best for the Node.js module ecosystem.
+I think that using caret ranges as the default behavior of `--save` is best for the Node.js module ecosystem.